iterative/dvc.org/content/docs/dvclive/api-reference/init.md

 - `html` (`True` by default) - works only when DVCLive is used alongside DVC.
-If `True`, upon each [`dvclive.next_step`](/doc/dvclive/api-reference/next_step) call, DVC will prepare an html report with all the _plot metrics_ logged in `path`.
+If `True`, upon each [`dvclive.next_step`](/doc/dvclive/api-reference/next_step) call, DVC will prepare an html report with all the _metrics logs_ logged in `path`.

 ## Exceptions